 The ADOC currently employs thirty-six investigators statewide.
-The Auditor reviewed thirty-six training certificates for each of the ADOC Investigations & Intelligence PREA Investigators, as well as the Specialized Investigation Training certificates provided by the Moss Group.
-Conclusion:
+The Auditor reviewed training certificates for each of the ADOC Law Enforcement Services Division (LESD) formerly known as the Investigations & Intelligence PREA Investigators, as well as the Specialized Investigation Training certificates provided by the Moss Group.